yjzhng-crick/nf-ont-call-variants/README.md

 The following parameters are required:

 - `sample_sheet`: path to a CSV with information about the samples and FASTQ files to be processed
-- `gatk_path`: path to GATK executable
-- `picard_path`: path to Picard executable
-- `snpeff_path`: path to snpEff executable
 - `genome_fasta`: path to reference genome FASTA
 - `snpeff_database`: name of snpEff database to use for annotation.
 This should be derived from the same assembly as `genome_fasta`.
-You can get a list of databases using `java -jar snpEff database`.
-Database names often end in the assembly name, such as `gca_000015005`, which you can check matches your `genome_fasta`
+Database names often end in the assembly name, such as `gca_000015005`, which you can check matches that of your `genome_fasta`

 The following parameters have default values which can be overridden if necessary.

+- `inputs = "inputs"` : The folder containing your inputs.
 - `trim_qual = 10` : For `cutadapt`, the minimum Phred score for trimming 3' calls
 - `min_length = 10` : For `cutadapt`, the minimum trimmed length of a read.
 Shorter reads will be discarded
+- `gatk_image = "docker://broadinstitute/gatk:latest"` : Which GATK4 image to use
+- `snpeff_url = "https://snpeff.blob.core.windows.net/versions/snpEff_latest_core.zip"` : Where to download snpEff from
+- `clair3_image = "docker://hkubal/clair3:latest"` : Which Clair3 image to use

 The parameters can be provided either in the `nextflow.config` file or on the `nextflow run` command.